 Cast iron and stainless steel cookware are induction compatible.
 This is because they have two necessary properties: they're ferrous and magnetic.

-Which pans don't work on induction?
+Which pans don't work on Induction Hobs?

 Any pans made using non-magnetic materials won't work on induction stovetops.
 The following kitchen materials are unsuitable for use with induction hobs: